Why I Started a Web Dev Agency After Working at YC Startups

 I thought: I can do this better.

-- Variety — At a startup, you work on one product.
-At an agency, every client is a different problem.
+- Variety — At Avoca, I work on one product.
+With the agency, every client is a different problem.
+I get both.

 The Agency: 4UGUSTA Systems